East African Breweries: The beer wars

-2010 – To date
+2010 – to date

 In 2013, EABL commenced operations in South Sudan through the establishment of East African Beverages South Sudan Limited (EABSS) as a depot in Juba in order to reduce over reliance on third party distributors' logistical arrangements that led to periodic stock outs.
+In December 2025 Diageo announced to sell EAB to Asahi with an estimated price of 2,3 bn USD.